-We have granted to the underwriters an option, exercisable in whole or in part at the discretion of the representatives, at any time, from time to time, on or before 30 days after the date of this prospectus, to purchase on a pro rata basis an aggregate of up to 1,260,000 additional ADSs from us at the public offering price, less the underwriting discounts and commissions set forth on the cover page of this prospectus.
-The option may be exercised only to cover any overallotments of ADSs.
+We have granted to the underwriters an option, exercisable in whole or in part at the discretion of the representatives, at any time, from time to time, on or before 30 days after the date of this prospectus, to purchase on a pro rata basis an aggregate of up to less the underwriting discounts and commissions set forth on the cover page of this prospectus.
+The option may be exercised only to cover any over-allotments of ADSs.
 We will be obligated, pursuant to the option, to sell these additional ADSs to the underwriters to the extent the option is exercised.
 To the extent that the underwriters exercise this option, each of the underwriters will become obligated, subject to conditions, to purchase approximately the same percentage of these additional ADSs as the number of ADSs to be purchased by it in the above table bears to the number of ADSs offered by this prospectus.
-If any additional ADSs are purchased, the underwriters will offer the additional ADSs on the same terms as those on which the 8,400,000 ADSs are being offered.
+If any additional ADSs are purchased, the underwriters will offer the additional ADSs on the same terms as those on which the ADSs are being offered.